willduff/mixedreality-enthusiast-guide/docs/performance-questions.md

 # Performance FAQs

-## How can I tell if the Windows Mixed Reality headset is rendering at 60Hz or 90Hz framerate?
+## Is my Windows Mixed Reality headset rendering at 60Hz or 90Hz framerate?

 If you have a discrete GPU with HDMI 2.0 ports and a CPU with four or more physical cores, you should be getting 90 Hz.
 To confirm, check the **Device Portal > Performance** tab.